CEI-lab/ece3400-2017/docs/index.md

 ## Team Composition

-The teams will be composed by the TA's and lecturer without exception.
+The teams will be composed by the TA's and lecturer *without exception*.

 Teams will be dependent on lab-time sign-up, student skillsets, and personalities.
-Before midnight August 28th please fill out these Google forms such that the teams can be formed immediately.
+Before midnight August 23rd please fill out these [Google forms](https://goo.gl/forms/G54ZCPmXbgT65QS32) such that the teams can be formed immediately.

 All labs are divided into two sub-labs.
 To ensure a good mix, it is required that you keep switching partners for the different labs.
 For example, if student A-F is a team; lab 1 should be solved by A-B-C and D-E-F; lab 2 by A-C-D and B-E-F; lab 3 by A-D-E and B-C-F; and lab 4 by A-E-F and B-C-D.